-We hope you have enjoyed our guide to sustainable investing at Trust DFM and if you have any more questions before you make your decision about whether to invest in the Sustainability range, please get in touch with your adviser and we will be delighted to answer them.
+We hope you have enjoyed our guide to sustainable investing at Trust DFM and if you have any more questions before you make your decision about whether to invest in the Attenborough range, please get in touch with your adviser and we will be delighted to answer them.

 ESG Investing and The Attenborough Scale®

 You may have come across the term ‘greenwashing’ in the news or articles relating to ESG investments.
 Greenwashing is the process by which people design products to look ‘green’ or ‘sustainable’ when they are really doing nothing different to what they have done before.
 Effectively using the term ESG as a smoke screen for a lack of action when it comes to investments that protect rather than harm the planet.

 The financial services sector can act as a force for good in this area, where institutions large and small can use their business decisions, their innovation and their voice, to encourage positive change.
 But when firms undermine the confidence of the public in this way, it leads them to question the integrity of all the great work that is really being done.
 To help prevent this in the future, the Financial Conduct Authority (FCA) issued an open warning in July 2021 to investment management firms on ‘greenwashing’, and they are also developing a clear set of guidelines for ESG investing in the coming months and years.